 My name is Birgit Wyss and I have been crafting for over 45 years.
 I made more of this versatile passion in 2016 and founded my online shop and the brand Chiemseegarn.
 Since 2016 we have been producing gradient yarns made of polyacrylic and cotton.
 While working with gradient yarn is especially fun, it requires some care when planning new pieces.
 Therefore, I would like to answer the question in this blog post:

 What makes a good gradient yarn pattern?

-- Specification of a stitch sample
+- Specification of a gauge

 - Specification of the model's measurements or dress size (for sweaters and dresses)